If you’re looking for stories that don’t progress through the power of friendship or youthful ambition, then seinen anime might just be what you need.

 Sadly, Kon passed away in 2010, leaving behind a legacy of incredible anime films which you should certainly watch.

-Berserk is a heavy watch.
+Berserk is a heavy watch and is often considered the best dark fantasy anime of all time.
 The show is uber-violent and full of drama and betrayal.
 The series is only 25 episodes long, so it can be watched in a day or weekend, but it may be hard to track this one down (we’ll let you do a little googling on that).

 This show is still very popular to this day and the manga that it’s based on is often considered the best manga of all time.